Skip to main content

 Building customer trust is a continuous process that requires ongoing attention and effort.
 Creating a sense of confidence and credibility can help brands to succeed in the competitive world of online shopping.

-Integrating psychology into online marketing differs from managing a consumer’s journey through a real-world store, but the core principles remain the same.
+Integrating psychology into online marketing differs from managing a consumer’s journey through a real-world store.
+For example, offline sales channels use sensory techniques to drive customers, which is impossible in online shopping.
+But the core principles remain the same.

 The key to the practical usage of shopper behavior with consumer psychology has its roots in finding out what shoppers want.
-Or it can help create a message, tone, and impression that reinforces the perception of the particular online store.
+It can also help create a message, tone, and impression that reinforces the perception of a particular online store.

-Let’s imagine a brand that sets its routes within the store to maximize the distance a shopper walks and the number of products and incentives they are exposed to along the way.
+Let’s imagine a brand that sets its routes within the store to maximize the distance a shopper walks and the number of products and incentives they are exposed to.
 The same effect can be applied to the online store by having the following:

 • Suggestions of alternative or complementary products within the product pages,